Vatsal2102/assignment-/README.md

 ## Additional Features

 1. **RSS Feed**: Provides city and place information in RSS format
-2. **Dark Mode**: We have implemented the code which we plan to use in the future
+2. **Dark Mode**: I have implemented the code which I plan to use in the future
-3. **Documentation**: We intend this to be a dedicated page explaining the application
+3. **Documentation**: I intend this to be a dedicated page explaining the application
 4. **Error Pages**: Custom 404 page for better user experience

 ## Database Schema